kilon/pylivecoding/README.md

 The library is far from finished.
 The Smalltalk enviroment comes with a wealth of conveniences and automations and a very powerful IDE.
 Generally Python is powerful enough to do those things and there are good enough IDEs out there but I will be replicating some of the ideas to make my life easier.
 So to do list is the following

  - Make the library smart enough to detect changes inside modules and automatically update the live code/state
- - Use weak refernces to allow class to track of its instances.
-This is important because the current method will keep instances in memory because they are referenced by the class.
-A weak reference on the other hand is ignored by the garbage collector and if an object only reference is weak, its deleted from memory.